- 1 January 2014 - 1 November 2017

-Burnley Library will host the grand finale of the project with a large installation of flags assembled at the Place de Vitry (Peace Gardens) on Satursday 15 July, with both new and touring artworks exhibited in public spaces across Burnley.
-Join us and RSVP here
+In July, Burnley Library hosts the grand finale of the project with a large installation of flags assembled at the Place de Vitry until 8 November, with both new & touring artworks exhibited in spaces across Burnley until 31 January 2018.
+Read about the Burnley artworks.

-In March, Hull Central library launched the project with ten new artworks exhibited across their library spaces, followed by twenty new artworks developed for public spaces and venues across Wigan & Leigh in June.
+In March, the project launched with ten new artworks exhibited Hull Central library, followed by twenty new artworks developed for public spaces and venues across Wigan & Leigh in June.

 Watch the film for HULL